Opinion | Why the RNC blunder may be a tipping point

 To recap, Senate Minority Leader Mitch McConnell (R-Ky.) said on Tuesday the RNC got it wrong.
 Trump responded by saying McConnell didn’t speak for the party.
 House Minority Leader Kevin McCarthy (R-Calif.), after first scurrying away from a reporter who asked about the resolution, later said he agreed with it.
 Cringeworthy Trump flunky Rep. Elise Stefanik (N.Y.), who got her spot in GOP House leadership after the party dumped Cheney, gave the censure the thumbs-up, too.

 Kinzinger chided McCarthy as “a feckless, weak, tired man, who is doing the bidding of whatever Marjorie Taylor Greene thinks is going to raise her money that day,” referring to the congresswoman from Georgia.
 Sen. Ted Cruz (R-Tex.), fresh from getting slammed by Fox News’s Tucker Carlson for describing Jan.
 6 as a “violent terrorist attack,” said McConnell shouldn’t have used the word “insurrection” to describe the violence.
 RNC chairwoman Ronna McDaniel, who oversaw the censure debacle as it unfolded, shifted blame for the fiasco to Trump operative David Bossie, who spearheaded the resolution.
 McDaniel’s uncle, Sen. Mitt Romney (R-Utah), called the censure “stupid.”
+Other Republicans called it “absurd” or “embarrassing.”

 Why so much turmoil?
 A couple factors might explain it.
 First, this has been building for a while.
 As Trump continues to hold rallies focusing on Jan.
 6, the rest of the party is struggling to get on with the business of winning back House and Senate majorities.
 This latest incident may have been an untimely reminder of just of how easily the former president can steer the party off course.
 He really does pose a threat to the party’s ambitions, just as he sunk the party’s shot at a Senate majority by screaming fraud during Georgia’s two Senate runoff elections.